Life of a 13 Year Old Girl in the Social Media Jungle

 “It was good.
 Just a regular day.”

 It’s critical to talk to your teen girls – and not just about their homework.
 Social media has turned their world into something most parents wouldn’t recognize.
-Talk to your daughter about her friends, social media, boys, drugs, and even the taboo subject of her body.
+Talk to your daughter about her friends, which social media apps she uses, boys, drugs, and even the taboo subject of her body.

 You won’t regret the extra effort, even if it feels awkward.
 She needs you, and those conversations, to keep her rooted in a world of confusing values and social media.